-- Throws include commemorative Mystic Krewe of Mardi Paws cups, doubloons, fake dog droppings, and an assortment of beads and stuffed animals (primarily cats!).
+- Throws include commemorative Mystic Krewe of Mardi Paws cups, doubloons, rubber dog poops, and an assortment of beads and stuffed animals (primarily cats!).

-- Present Canine Royalty and Officers throw special, RARE, gold dog droppings, sometimes presented in a silver chalice or on a strand of freshwater pearls!
+- Present Canine Royalty and Officers throw special, RARE, gold dog poops, sometimes presented in a silver chalice or on a strand of freshwater pearls!

-- Past Canine Royalty throw purple dog droppings, and the commemorative trinkets from the year they reigned.
+- Past Canine Royalty throw purple dog poops, and the commemorative trinkets from the year they reigned.

 - A prominent society figure is always chosen as King.